lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 For more information on each deployment unit, see [Supported Deployment Units](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=DEPGD-GUID-DC6C0B59-7560-4A6F-964B-201480072A3D) in **Deploying Applications to Oracle WebLogic Server**

+{{< alert title="Note" color="primary" >}}

+-   WebLogic Server 12.2.1.4.0 supports the Java EE 7 Platform specification.

+-   WebLogic Server 14.1.1.0.0 and 14.1.2.0.0 support the Java EE 8 Platform specification \(or the functionally equivalent Jakarta EE 8 Platform\).

+-   WebLogic Server 15.1.1.0.0 supports the Jakarta EE 9.1 Platform specification.

+{{< /alert >}}

 ## Install an Application {#GUID-C9A911B0-1942-4383-BD91-49BC745F21DA}

 An application can be installed as an archived EAR file or as an exploded directory.
 Installing an application makes its physical file or directory known to WebLogic Server.

-This procedure applies to all of the deployment units listed in [Supported Deployment Units](#SECTION_JCN_YYR_FCC), with the exception of Java EE libraries.
-For Java EE libraries, see [Install a Java EE Library](#GUID-BE65E318-925C-4CEC-9041-76A7214AFA6A) instead.
+This procedure applies to all of the deployment units listed in [Supported Deployment Units](#SECTION_JCN_YYR_FCC), with the exception of Jakarta EE libraries.
+For Jakarta EE libraries, see [Install a Jakarta EE Library](#GUID-BE65E318-925C-4CEC-9041-76A7214AFA6A) instead.

 1. In the **Edit Tree**, go to **Deployments**, then **App Deployments**.